Other Possibly Hazardous Items

 - Mercury Barometer or Thermometer — These items are allowed if carried by a representative of a government weather bureau or similar official agency, and as carry-on baggage only.

-If you have one of the above 2 items or an item that is not listed in the Restricted Items section, but think it might be a "dangerous good", please contact Delta's Dangerous Goods Department ten days in advance to confirm the item is allowed on the flight.
-For immediate questions, please contact Reservation Sales.
+If you have one of the above 2 items, please contact Delta's Dangerous Goods Department ten days in advance to confirm the item is allowed on the flight.

 Additional resources to assist you can be found on the FAA, opens in a new window websites.